 Who is at Risk of Developing an Eating Disorder?

 Eating disorders affect about 9% of Australians.
 They are caused by complex genetic, environmental, psychological, social and cultural factors that are different for each person.
 HOWEVER, dieting is the single biggest predictor of developing an eating disorder.
 People who follow restrictive diets (or lifestyles that involve following strict rules about eating), exercise excessively and are preoccupied with “health” (beliefs about what health is are often misconceptions), are particularly vulnerable to developing an eating disorder.
 Even people who follow diets due to medical conditions such as diabetes or allergies are vulnerable.
 Psychological risk factors include perfectionistic, obsessive-compulsive, rigid and avoidant personality and thinking styles, a high need for control, body image and appearance being central to self worth and low self esteem making one sensitive to absorbing cultural standards and ideals.
 Women and girls have traditionally been a lot more vulnerable to developing eating disorders but they are now increasingly being diagnosed in males.

 Anorexia Nervosa involves persistent dietary restriction, intense fear of gaining weight and body image distortion or disturbance.
 It can also involve excessive exercising.
 It can manifest as a way of exerting control and/or dealing with painful or frightening emotions.
 There is a restricting subtype and binge eating/purging subtype.
 There are serious health risks associated with anorexia nervosa due to weight loss and malnutrition, such as anaemia, infertility, intestinal problems, compromised immune system, kidney failure, osteoporosis, heart problems and death.

 Bulimia Nervosa involves frequent episodes of binge eating followed by purging/compensatory behaviour such as vomiting, excessive exercising, fasting or laxative abuse, and body size, shape and weight being central to self worth and identity.
-You do not have to be under or over weight to have bulimia nervosa.
+You do not have to be “under” or “over” weight to have bulimia nervosa.
 There are serious health risks associated with bulimia nervosa, such as, tooth decay and enamel erosion, chronic sore throat, heartburn, reflux, indigestion, inflammations and rupture of stomach/oesophagus, stomach & intestinal ulcers, chronic bowel problems, osteoporosis, fertility problems and heart problems.